AppsCDN/Compare-Phones/README.md

 # Compare-Phones

-An Android app to compare phone specs.
+An android app to compare phone specifications with flat UI design.